1. CINEMORE

 I hope the people who watch the movie make it their own.

 Q: The main character's name, Billie, is said to be taken from the singer Billie Holiday, but the Christmas scene features a song by folk singer Karen Dalton.
-Both women are known to have suffered from alcoholism and other addictions in their private lives and died young.
+Both women are known to have suffered from alcoholism and other addictions in A Very Private Affair and died young.

 Rockwell: I think drinking is painful.
 My father was from the generation that experienced World War II, and I think he tried to forget the memories of the war by drinking.
 He had painful experiences that only alcohol could drown him in.
 My parents' generation was full of alcoholics, and adults would drink like they were free to do anything at Christmas.